 AE Aurigae (center right) amid the Flaming Star Nebula, which it illuminates.
-Image by the KPNO 0.9-meter telescope.
+Image by the KPNO 0.9-m telescope.
 Credit: T. A. Rector & B. A. Wolpa, NOAO, AURA, NSF.

 AE Aurigae is an O-type star in the constellation Aurgia which is also one of the best known runaway stars.
 It is one of three stars, the others being Mu Columbae and 53 Arietis, which are moving rapidly on divergent paths from a common point in space near where the Trapezium in Orion presently lies.
 Approximately 2.7 million years ago an event occurred that violently ejected these three stars: it may have been a supernova explosion or, alternately, a close encounter between two massive binary star systems.